 It’s like watching documentaries or the news.
-Some kids least favourite channel, and others, favourites.
+Some kids least favorite channel, and others, favorites.
 Yet, to all, you’d most likely learn a thing or two when you give moments on it.

 You may never need to immediately share the informative pieces you acquired with those around you, but you definitely would have learned something new.
 It’s some piece of information that’ll simply sharpen your discernment of the environment around you.

 Today, you purposefully have to stay glued to a channel.
 It can never be an accidental mission.
-You probably have to plan in advance, mentally and physically, for the time you’d spend on a TV channel.
-It’s usually called phone fast, or social media fast.
+You probably have to plan, mentally and physically, for the time you’d spend on a TV channel.
+It’s usually called the phone fast, or social media fast.

-Any lessons, or titbits that could have been learned from something you wouldn’t naturally have sought out for yourself, like back then with the forced least favourite channel, is almost forever lost.
+Any lessons, or titbits that could have been learned from something you wouldn’t naturally have sought out for yourself, like back then with the forced least favorite channel, is almost forever lost.

 There’s just so much of social media channels that it requires more deliberate actions and deliberate learnings.